-Real Madrid have yet to find their top form and have been more steady than spectacular so far this season.
-They began the match in much the same vein, although the first opportunity fell to Espanyol and Jose Callejon who was played in by Joan Verdu, but his first time volley whistled wide of the far post.
+Real Madrid have yet to find top form and have been more steady than spectacular so far this season and they began the match in much the same vein, although the first opportunity fell to Espanyol and Jose Callejon who was played in by Joan Verdú whose clever flick from a Chica cross found the wide man, but his first time volley whistled wide of the far post.

-A warning for the home team and one they duly replied to when Angel Di Maria was played through on the right side of the penalty box by Mesut Oezil but Carlos Kameni was equal to the Argentine's shot, putting it out for a corner.
+A warning for the home team and one they duly replied to when Angel Di Maria was played through on the right side of the penalty box by Mesut Ozil but Carlos Kameni was equal to the Argentinean's shot, putting it out for a corner.

-Cristiano Ronaldo had to retake the penalty as he was judged to have fainted after his run-up was complete, but he held his nerve and made it 1-0 at the second attempt.
+The Portuguese had to retake the penalty as he was judged to have fainted after his run-up was complete, bu t he held his nerve and made it 1-0 at the second attempt.

 That settled Jose Mourinho's team as they were keeping the ball well, but they were given a warning just before half time when Verdu was left unmarked on the penalty spot but his low side footed shot went way wide.

-After the interval, the Periquitos looked more lively as the searched for an equaliser with the best opportunity falling to Verdu whose shot from inside the area was well parried by Iker Casillas.
+After the interval the Periquitos looked more lively as the searched for an equaliser with the best opportunity falling to Verdu whose shot from inside the area was well parried by Casillias.

-Things got worse for Madrid as Pepe was sent off for two bookable offences, but Espanyol's numerical advantage did not last long as Ernesto Galan was sent off for a dangerous challenge on Ronaldo moments later, though it could be argued it was not a red card offence.
+Things got worse for Real as Pepe was sent off for two bookable offences, the second was shirt pulling, both could have and should have been avoided, but Espanyol's man advantage did not last long as Ernesto Galán was sent off for a dangerous challenge on Ronaldo moments later, though it could be argued it was not a red card offence.

-Madrid looked to put the match to bed and had some perfect opportunities to do so as Higuain and Sergio Ramos both squandered fabulous openings.
-But Higuain eventually hit the back of the net after latching onto a superb Ronaldo pass.
+Real Madrid looked to close the game and had perfect opportunities to do so as Higuain and Sergio Ramos both squandered fabulous openings.
+But he Argentinean eventually hit the back of the net after latching onto a superb Ronaldo pass.